adefelic/cetus/planning/planning.md

 ## GRAPHICS

 graphics thoughts
 - maybe first person combat could be overlaid over the background w/ enemy sprites on top and the Window from the bottom
 - maybe walls could be replaced with scribbles + negative space

+- move hp/mp and other stats (weather: temperature, humidity, wind, cold fog) should move to the WINDOW at the top of the screen, so you can always see your condition

+- leveling up
+	- surgically alter stats? insert totems from the environment?
+	- slowly transforming your body into gold or other material
+		- blood
+		- bones
+		- skin
+		- muscle
+		-
+- maybe your build changes your blood color
+	- more gold
+		- creation,
+		- border: chains
+	- more blue
+		- mystery, physics
+		- border: stars
+	- more green
+		- plant
+		- border: vines
+	- more red
+		- animal, beasthood
+		- border: bloody teeth
+	- more black
+		- usage, ephemerality, judgment
+		- border: smoke? creeping dark fog

+- blood appears around the screen borders, like call of duty red eye but nice looking instead of dumb
+	- changes as you get more damaged. two stats, body and mind. mind top of screen, body bottom
+	- maybe the border is the thing you put in you reclaiming you. maybe the border gets bigger as you are more hurt